 Yes No

+Agreed in informals

-Consistent with domestic legal and administrative systems, has your country taken any measures to promote law enforcement cooperation with other States parties in conducting inquiries with respect to offences covered by the Convention (art.
+82. Consistent with domestic legal and administrative systems, has your country taken any measures to promote law enforcement cooperation with other States parties in conducting inquiries with respect to offences covered by the Convention (art.
 27, para.
 1 (b)), in particular in relation to: